google-aai/sc17/cats/DATAFLOW_TUTORIAL.md

 #### 'read_rows_from_cat_info_table'
-The **'read_rows_from_cat_info_table'** step reads rows from a source, in this case, a BigQuery source.
-The BigQuery source is defined by a SQL query.
+The **'read_rows_from_cat_info_table'** step reads rows from a source, in this case, a bigquery source.
+The bigquery source is defined by a sql query.
 In the default setup for the tutorial, the query passed into the BigQuerySource is:

 ```